Can IRCC Verify My French Test Results After Express Entry?

 Can IRCC verify French language test results?

-IRCC states that applicants must enter approved language test results into the Express Entry profile, including the language test result form or certificate number and test PIN if the system asks.
-The same IRCC page says it will verify submitted results.
+Yes, and the guidance is explicit.
+Applicants must enter approved language test results into the Express Entry profile, including the result form or certificate number and the test PIN if the system asks, and IRCC verifies the submitted results (IRCC, 2026).
+Verification means a typed-in approximation is a real risk, not a harmless shortcut.

 • Use TEF Canada or TCF Canada for French Express Entry proof.

-• Keep the certificate available after profile submission.
+• Keep the certificate available after you submit the profile.

-• Check expiry before accepting or submitting after an invitation.
+• Check expiry before accepting an invitation or submitting after one.

 What number do I enter for TEF Canada?

-Le francais des affaires states that the TEF language proficiency test result form or certificate number is the first part of the attestation number before the hyphen.
-It also states that the NIP is the second part, after the hyphen.
+The split is precise.
+Le francais des affaires, the TEF owner, states that the language proficiency test result form or certificate number is the first part of the attestation number, before the hyphen, and the NIP is the second part, after the hyphen (Le francais des affaires, 2026).
+Mix those two up and the profile cannot match your real result.

 Do French test results expire for Express Entry?

-IRCC states that language test results must be less than 2 years old when applicants complete the Express Entry profile and when they submit the permanent residence application.
-If expired results are used for PR, IRCC says the application will be refused.
+Yes, on a strict two-year clock.
+Express Entry language results must be less than two years old when the applicant completes the profile and again when they submit the permanent residence application; if expired results are used for PR, the application is refused (IRCC, 2026).
+The rule is checked twice, not once.

 What mistakes can cause problems?

-The highest-risk mistakes are entering non-official scores, using the wrong TEF score column, submitting expired results, or mismatching personal details.
-IRCC verification depends on accurate official test information, not on estimated CLB levels from practice material.
+Most failures here are clerical, not linguistic.
+The highest-risk errors are entering non-official scores, using the wrong TEF column, submitting expired results, or mismatching personal details, because verification depends on accurate official test data, not on CLB levels estimated from practice material (IRCC, 2026).

 Sources checked on 2026-05-15